 How do Telehealth (online) consultations work?

-What (if any) devices do I need in order to access Telehealth (online) services?
+What devices do I need to access Telehealth (online) services?

-You will need a device (computer or smartphone) with internet connection in order for the link to work.
-You may want to consider a quiet location in your home (or car) to secure your own privacy during these sessions.
+You will need a device (computer or smartphone) with an internet connection in order for the link to work.
+You may want to consider a quiet location in your home to secure your privacy during these sessions.

 Do I need to download Zoom on my device to access my online session?